Potential Issues With Property & Assets In Probate

 Occasionally, after someone dies, squatters break into the Decedent’s home and set-up camp there.
 Whether the local police will help varies from place to place.
-Unfortunately, in the Las Vegas area the usual response of Metro (the police force from most of the greater Las Vegas area) is: “We won’t do anything unless you get an order of eviction.”
+Unfortunately, in the Las Vegas area the usual response of Metro (the police force for most of the greater Las Vegas area) is: “We won’t do anything unless you get an order of eviction.”
 Unfortunately, this takes some time (and extra legal fees) and although it hasn’t yet happened in my practice, other probate lawyers have told me that they got one set of squatters out and as soon as that happened, a second, different set of squatters moved and that required a second eviction proceeding.
 The Probate Court DOES NOT have jurisdiction over evicting squatters in a house in probate.
 Eviction of squatters requires a separate court proceeding.

 The faster we can get a probate going, the less chance of a squatter problem.
 During the course of 2019 the minimum time to get a probate hearing went from about 2-3 weeks to about 7 weeks.
 Currently (early 2022) it is about 3 months.
-The Independent Administration of Estates Act passed in 2011 allowing an administrator or executor to sell the property without court approval as soon as they are appointed.
-To take advantage of this law an executor or administrator can sell real estate in the estate as soon as they are appointed if everyone who will inherit from the sale sign a consent form real estate can be put on the market as soon as they are appointed and this minimizes the time the property will be vacant.
+The Independent Administration of Estates Act was passed in 2011.
+This law allows an administrator or executor to sell the property without court approval, as soon as they are appointed.
+To take advantage of this law an executor or administrator can sell real estate in the estate as soon as they are appointed if everyone who will inherit signs a consent, or after 15 days if no one who inherits objects after being given notice of the proposed sale and its terms.

-With the consent of all who will inherit it is ideal to have a family member move into the house of the person who died ASAP.
+With the consent of all who will inherit it is ideal to have a family member or trusted person move into the house of the person who died ASAP.
 Vacant properties are more at risk than occupied properties.

 Some people plan for their death and may leave a folder in a prominent place labelled "In Case of Death" listing their assets, or may describe their assets to an heir.
 However, other people die without doing this.
 How, then, are the heirs supposed to know what the assets are?
 Usually financial accounts generate mail so if one can get the decedent's future mailings most financial accounts may be located.
 County real estate records are computerized so one can usually go online and see if the decedent left real estate in any particular county.
 But sometimes assets aren't located until long after a person dies.
 If the probate has been closed, and a new asset is located there will have to be second probate.